mryap/hgwellsr/README.md

 The goal of hgwellsr package is to provides access to the full texts of 6 novels by H. G. Wells.
 The plain-text for each novel was sourced and lightly cleaned from Project Gutenberg.
 Each novel is in a character vector.
-Currently, the package
-contains:

 * `timemachine`: **The Time Machine**, (1895)

-## Work in Progress
 * `annveronica` : **Ann Veronica**, (1909)
 * `mrpolly` : **The History of Mr Polly**, (1910)
 * `invisibleman` : **The Invisible Man**, (1897)